markt-de/puppet-galera/README.md

 ## Limitations

 This module was created to work in tandem with the puppetlabs-mysql module, rather than replacing it.
-As the stages in the mysql module are quite strictly laid out in the mysql::server class, this module places its own resources in the gaps between them.
+As the stages in the mysql module are quite strictly laid out in the `mysql::server` class, this module places its own resources in the gaps between them.

-Of note is an exec that will start the mysql service with the parameter --wsrep_address=gcomm:// which will start a new cluster, but only if it cannot open the comms port to any other node in the provided list.
-This is done with a simple nc command and should not be considered terribly reliable.
+Of note is an `exec` that will start the mysql service with parameters which will bootstrap/start a new cluster, but only if it cannot open the comms port to any other node in the provided list.
+This is done with a simple `nc` command and should not be considered terribly reliable.

 Furthermore the bootstrap functionality may be considered harmful.
 A better approach is currently being discussed and will be included in a future release ([GH-116](https://github.com/fraenki/puppet-galera/issues/116)).